Spectra’s 10-Step Fulfillment Process

 Just as in warehousing your product, inventory management is equally important.
 With the right inventory management strategies and tools, your inventory is protected and accounted for to avoid loss.
 Again, you must be able to place your complete trust in a fulfillment service to maintain control over every single item in your inventory.

-Once we receive your order, our warehouse personnel will begin picking and packing your inventory to prepare it for shipment to your business customer.
+Once orders are placed, our warehouse personnel will begin picking and packing your inventory to prepare it for shipment to your business customer.
 As inventory begins moving, it’s vital that every item is accounted for.
 This is accomplished with state-of-the-art technology.
-At any given time, you should be able to access real-time data of the current quantity of inventory, where inventory is in the process of preparation, and tracking info once it is shipped.
+At any given time, you should be able to access real-time data of the current quantity of inventory and tracking information once it is shipped.
 The complex mechanics behind this phase of fulfillment must flow accurately and flawlessly.

 Inventory Data is Crucial